chora-io/docs/specs/mods/content/02_msg.md

 # Msg Service

-The `example` module provides a message service for interacting with the state of the module.
+The `content` module provides a message service for interacting with the state of the module.

 ## Proto Definitions